inetum-orleans/mutagen-helper/README.md

   Main command group :return:

 Options:
   --version      Show the version and exit.
+  -v, --verbose  Add more output
+  -s, --silent   No output at all
   -h, --help     Show this message and exit.

 Commands:
-  down     Permanently terminates synchronization sessions list     Lists existing synchronization sessions and their statuses monitor  Shows a dynamic status display for the specified session pause    Pauses synchronization sessions resume   Resumes paused or disconnected synchronization sessions up       Creates and starts a new synchronization sessions
+  up      Creates and starts a new synchronization sessions down    Permanently terminates synchronization sessions pause   Pauses synchronization sessions flush   Flush synchronization sessions resume  Resumes paused or disconnected synchronization sessions list    Lists existing synchronization sessions and their statuses
 ```

 Multiple projects support